 THE STOVE IS NOT DESIGNED TO BE USED WITH THE DOOR OPEN!

 To reload, open the door slowly to allow the pressure to equalise.
-Using the glove provided, place but do not throw, the fresh log towards the rear of the appliance.
+Using the glove provided, place the fresh log towards the rear of the appliance (do not let the glove come into contact with flames).

 Close the door.